MaastrichtU-IDS/jupyterlab/README.md

 docker run --rm -it --user $(id -u) -p 8888:8888 -e CHOWN_HOME=yes -e CHOWN_HOME_OPTS='-R' -e JUPYTER_TOKEN=password -v $(pwd)/data:/home/jovyan ghcr.io/maastrichtu-ids/jupyterlab:latest
 ```

-> ⚠️ Potential permission issue when running locally
->
-> The official [jupyter/docker-stacks](jupyter/docker-stacks) images use the `jovyan` user by default which does not grant admin rights (`sudo`).
+> ⚠️ Potential permission issue when running locally.
+The official [jupyter/docker-stacks](jupyter/docker-stacks) images use the `jovyan` user by default which does not grant admin rights (`sudo`).
 This can cause issues when writing to the shared volumes, to fix it you can change the owner of the folder, or start JupyterLab as root user.
 >
 > To create the folder with the right permissions, replace `1000` by your username if necessary and run:
 >
 > ```bash
-> mkdir -p data/
+>mkdir -p data/
 > sudo chown -R 1000:1000 data/
 > ```
 >

 ### Build CPU images 📦

+Instructions to build the various image aimed to run on CPU in this repository.

 #### JupyterLab for Data Science